Greenest-Guy/HackornCTF-Writeup/README.md

 **Steps to Solve:**
 1. Copy the description into VSCode.
-2. Translate Swedish words into their corresponding numbers (ex. Åtta -> 8)
+2. Translate Swedish words into their corresponding numbers (e.g. Åtta -> 8)
 3. Create a Python script to take the first letter from each word and concatenate them into one string, thus reconstructing the flag.

 **Code / Commands / Images**